MohammadJomaa/Iterated-deletion-procedures-IDSDS/README.md

 stratages of eache player ==>   3

  ##
-the section from line 172 to 220 is rewrite to every player with some edits
+the section from line 172 to 220 rewrite to every player with some edits
 the Boolean variable (stop) in this section help us to speed the run and decreases the complexity

 ##